 Guest Student Contributor, April 01, 2015By Kiley Winsnes T'16 Kiley is a first-year student at Tuck.
 Before arriving in Hanover, she was living in stunning San Francisco and working for an integration software company.
 Originally from Chicago, Kiley spent her formative years in Seattle before chasing the California sunshine for her undergraduate degree in economics Continue Reading

-Guest Student Contributor, March 24, 2015Kevin Moyer grew up in Massachusetts and received his bachelors in Political Science from the University of Maryland.
-He spent six years in the United States Marine Corps and is now an MBA Candidate at the Tuck School of Business.
-Getting out of the Marines was one of the Continue Reading
+Guest Student Contributor, March 24, 2015Kevin Moyer T'16 grew up in Massachusetts and received his bachelors in Political Science from the University of Maryland.
+He spent six years in the United States Marine Corps and is now a consultant at McKinsey & Company.
+Getting out of the Marines was one of the hardest decisions I Continue Reading

 Guest Contributor, March 16, 2015By Allyson Himelstein, Tuck Partner (TP) '16 Allyson works at Thayer School of Engineering at Dartmouth in the career services, communication, and advancement departments.
 Before moving to the Upper Valley, she worked as a recruiter in Manhattan and guest lectured at NYU's Career Center.
 While she misses New York&rsquo Continue Reading